We value our editorial independence, basing our comparison results, content and reviews on objective analysis without bias.

 When you’re ready to apply, go to Bank of America’s site with the following information:

-I got the Bank of America auto loan.
+I got a Bank of America auto loan.
 Now what?

 Now that you have your auto loan, it’s time to start making regular payments.
 Bank of America allows you to pay your monthly bill a few different ways: